 Dress to Impress

 My theory is that it's always better to be over-dressed than under-dressed.
 A guest who shows up looking their best is excited to be there.
 (See above.)
 In the past, we've thrown big Christmas parties and noted "festive attire" on the invitations.
 Guests who show up in a sparkly dress, crazy Christmas sweater, or wearing a Santa hat are my favorite.
+I shared some of my favorite finds for Christmas parties here.
 Never miss an opportunity to dress up.
 Even if it's a casual get-together, look your best.

 The next day, or even on your way home, let your host know how much you enjoyed the party.
 A handwritten thank-you note is always appreciated.
-I also love using the Red Stamp app to send a fun text message to say "Thank you for having me!”
+You could also text a few party photos and say, "thank you for having me!”

 Follow these tips you're sure to be on the guest list for years to come!